GA-SF-ADI/adi-2-resources/week-10-cs-concepts/47-tuesday-sorts/labs/breadth-first-search-lab/readme.md

 #### Deliverable

+A working IntelliJ project that includes a `Main.java, Node.java, and Tree.java` files.

-`Tree.java` file that has a working `findValueByBfs(Character seekValue)` method that looks for any character inside the tree and accurrately finds if it exists.
+`Tree.java` file must have a working `findValueByBfs(Character seekValue)` method ( called from Main.java ) that looks for any character inside the tree and accurrately finds if it exists.

+Compare your results to [solution code](solution-code/)